nickeubank/ds4humans/_build/html/_sources/30_questions/17_exploratory_questions_internal_external.md

 ## Reading Reflection Questions

 - Why is the External Validity of a study only defined with respect to a given context?
+- A group of Duke doctors wishes to understand exercise behavior in patients who have recently experienced cardiac surgery.
+To measure exercise behavior, they surveyed their patients post-surgery about their exercise behavior.
+But one doctor on the team is concerned that people may mis-report their exercise (the patients know they're *supposed* to be exercising, so the doctor is concerned they will report they are exercising even if they are not).
+Is this an Internal or External Validity concern?
+- After these Duke doctors published their results, word of the study reached a doctor in rural Louisiana.
+Looking at the study, however, she found that the patients treated by the Duke doctors tended to be younger and healthier than the patients she sees.
+Is this an Internal or External Validity concern?

 <!-- ## External Validity